 3. Invest in an air filter.
 Not only will it clear the air of thick, dense particles, it will filter out low-micron particles, dust mites, molds, pollens, allergens and animal dander.
 A good system, such as the HEPA (be sure to get a true HEPA, not a system advertised as "HEPA-like"), should filter at least 99.9% of dust particles as small as .3 microns from the air.

-4. Cleanse your system from the inside with vitamin E (200 IU of mixed tocopherols for women including gamma, and up to 300-400 IU of mixed tocopherols including gamma for men) which protects the lungs from excessive auto emissions and ozone, vitamin C (300 to 500 mg) which is a powerful antioxidant, beta carotene (7,500 to 10,000 IU) which protects the lungs, quercetin (100 mg) to combat environmental allergens, and CoQ10 (100 to 200 mg) to stabilize membranes and round up harmful free radicals.
-Fish oil and olive oil are also protective.
+4. Cleanse your system from the inside with vitamin E (200 IU of mixed tocopherols including gamma) which protects the lungs from excessive auto emissions and ozone, vitamin C (300 to 500 mg) which is a powerful antioxidant, beta carotene (7,500 to 10,000 IU) which protects the lungs, quercetin (100 mg) to combat environmental allergens, and CoQ10 (100 to 200 mg) to stabilize membranes and round up harmful free radicals.

 5. Practice Earthing, either by going barefoot outside or sitting or lying on a special conductive device, such as pads for the floor or bed.
 Connecting to the Earth like this helps to support heart rate variability.